celestiaorg/celestia-zkevm-ibc-demo/provers/evm-prover/ARCHITECTURE.md

 # EVM Prover

-The EVM Prover implements the Prover service for EVM rollups, creating zero-knowledge range proofs for state membership and state transitions.
-It uses the following SP1 programs to generate these range proofs.
+The EVM Prover implements the Prover service for EVM rollups, creating zero-knowledge range proofs for state transitions.
+It uses the following SP1 programs to generate these range proofs:

 ## SP1 Programs